 Thousands of people report Medicare fraud each year.
 Only a handful of would-be whistleblowers, however, hire a lawyer and file a complaint under the federal and state false claims acts.
 Just over 700 complaints were filed last year resulting in whistleblower award payments of $635,000,000.00.

 Calling a Medicare fraud hotline doesn’t get you an award.
-While we have no compliant with folks using hotlines, often whistleblowers will seek our services after a case comes to light in the press.
+While we have no complaint with folks using hotlines, often whistleblowers will seek our services after a case comes to light in the press.
 By then it is usually too late.